-Whatever resources you are collecting over time, photos, scrap kits, background images, etc. you might want to stay organized with folders and sub-folders.
+Whatever resources you are collecting over time, you might want to stay organized with folders and sub-folders.
 However, depending on the system you are using, you might still be looking for a needle in a haystack.
-You can probably use your search function on your computer to find specific elements or photos but there is another tool that is very convenient and works extremely fast.
+You can probably use your search function on your computer to find specific elements or photos.
+However, there is another tool that is very convenient and works extremely fast.

 Super Finder XT

 When you save your images or files, they might already have some naming that can identify them, like "cass-picnic-alpha" which might be the name of the alphabet made by cass (a prefix for Cassel) with a picnic theme.
-This might be fairly common if you have some scrapbooking kits as the designers have a tendency to use a similar type of naming convention (although not always).
-If you download scrapkits, make sure to check the naming and if needed, rename or edit the name of the individual elements if you need them more descriptive.
-For photos, they typically will only come with a date at the most so if you have a lot of them and you might want to refer to them later, you might want to establish your own system so a photo could become "Disney2010-Suzy-Mickey-01" for a photo of Suzy with Mickey during the Disney vacation in 2010 (the -01 could be needed if you have more than one photo of that particular situation).
-Although it might sound like a daunting task, especially if you have hundreds of photos, it might be worth it, if you need to quickly pick some specific photos in the future.
+This might be common if you have scrapbooking kits as the designers tend to use a similar type of naming convention.
+If you download scrap kits, make sure to check the naming used.
+If needed, rename or edit the name of the individual elements to make them more descriptive.
+For photos, they typically will only come with a date.
+If you have a lot of them and you might want to refer to them later, you might want to establish your own system.
+For example a photo could become "Disney2010-Suzy-Mickey-01" for a photo of Suzy with Mickey during the Disney vacation in 2010.
+A suffixe like -01 could be useful if you have more than one photo of that particular situation).
+Although it might sound like a daunting task, especially if you have hundreds of photos, it might be worth it.
+It will allow you to quickly find some specific photos in the future.

 Running the Super Finder XT

-When you start the program, you will be greeted with this window where you can enter immediately the name (or part of a name) for a filename you are looking for.
+When you start the program, you will see this window.
+This is where you can enter the name (or part of a name) for the filename you are looking for.
 In our example, I will be looking for string elements so I will enter the word STRING.